 Letters from your lender

-Your lender will usually send you a letter reminding you that you have missed one or two payments.
-This letter will normally ask you to:
+Your lender will usually send you a letter if you miss a payment.
+This letter will ask you to:

-- confirm how you are going to catch up on your missed payments
+- explain how you are going to catch up on your missed payments

 - contact your lender to discuss your situation.

 Catching up on missed payments

 A household budget lets you understand what you are earning and spending each month.
 You will see how much extra you can afford to pay each month to pay back your debt.
 When you talk to your lender, you can agree a plan to repay your debt.
 Lots of charities can help you make a budget.

 - you miss more payments or